7. Publishing Events

 - Provide clear user feedback about publishing status

-- Add published events to EventStore immediately
+- Add published events to EventStore after successful publish

 - Don't spam relays - use reasonable delays between publishes